StellarisChain/stellaris-wallet/README.md

         ---

         #### `balance`
-        **Overview**: The `balance` sub-command is used to check the balance of addresses on the Denaro blockchain that are asociated with a specified wallet file.
+        **Overview**: The `balance` sub-command is used to check the balance of addresses on the Stellaris blockchain that are asociated with a specified wallet file.

         *Note: Similar to `decryptwallet filter`, the `balance` sub-command can also filter wallet entries.
 The `-address` option can be used to filter one or more addresses that are associated with a wallet.
 Addresses can be excluded by adding a hyphen (`-`) to the beginning of it.
 Wallet entries can also be filtered based on origin (See `-show` option for more details).*